-Pai Gow Poker is a simplified table game that grants the player an opportunity to achieve a big hand, which can pay as high as 8,000:1 on their bet.
-In Pai Gow Poker, how to play, a player gets seven cards, which they then split into a five-card hand and a two-card hand using the Pai Gow poker strategy.
-Both of the hand splits stack against the dealer in a head-to-head faceoff, getting 1:1 on their bet if they win each hand.
-Notably, Pai Gow Poker should not be confused with the tile game, Pai Gow.
-Furthermore, Pai Gow Poker is not a poker game; it is a table game.
-In that way, it is similar to Fortune Three Card Poker, Texas Hold’em Bonus, and Caribbean Stud.
+Pai Gow Poker is a table game that offers players the chance to win big with a hand that can pay as high as 8,000:1 on their bet.
+In this game, players receive seven cards which they then split into a five-card hand and a two-card hand.
+Both hands are stacked against the dealer in a head-to-head faceoff, with players receiving 1:1 on their bet if they win each hand.
+It’s important to note that Pai Gow Poker is not to be confused with the title game, Pai Gow.
+Additionally, Pai Gow Poker is not actually a poker game; it is a table game similar to Fortune Three Card Poker, Texas Hold’em Bonus, and Caribbean Stud.

 Hands That Bank

 The player-dealer duo sets up a bank against which the remaining players put up wagers.
 Each player can take the bank twice, after which the button revolves counterclockwise.
-Moreover, a player, in turn, can refuse or accept the player-dealer position.
+Additionally, a player can refuse or accept the player-dealer position in turn.

-The dealer of the house deals eight hands or piles directly in the anterior of the chip tray, where comprises four dominos.
+The dealer deals eight hands or piles directly in front of the chip tray, each comprising four dominoes.
 The player-dealer chooses one of the eight piles to deliver the first hand.
-Continuously, the dealer mounts an action towards the selected hand.
+Then, the dealer takes action toward the selected hand.

 Setting the Hand

-In Pai Gow how to play, each player lays out one pair into two sets of two tiles each, a high and a low hand, then place them face down in front said tiles.
-This process is what you would describe as setting the hand.
-Now, a player can ask the house dealer to place the hand for him, and if so, set the to house way, that is, in a precalculated manner.
+Each player lays out one pair into two sets of two tiles each, a high and a low hand, then places them face down in front of said tiles.
+This process is called setting the hand.
+A player can ask the house dealer to place the hand for him and set it to the house way, which is a precalculated manner.

-Once one pair and another sets up, the player-dealer exposes and sets his hand.
-The house way dealer turns each hand of the player counterclockwise, comparing each hand one at a time against the hand of the player-dealer.
+Once each player has set their hand, the player-dealer exposes and sets his hand.
+The house dealer turns each hand of the player counterclockwise, comparing each hand one at a time against the hand of the player-dealer.
 Generally, all dealing, analyzing, and payouts start with the action button and proceed counterclockwise.
 The player that wagers the most influences the setting of the hand.

-Following the house way, the house dealer is supreme ruler over the shuffling and dealing of the cards, an orderly game, and the house payouts for each hand.
+Following the house way, the house dealer is responsible for shuffling and dealing the cards in an orderly game and for paying out each hand.

 Roll of Three Dice

-For this game, multiple players can set wagers on the same hand.
-Backline betting is when a player bets on a hand, but his seat is not in a particular position on the table.
-Often, backline bettors stand behind a seated player, but may also sit in another seat location.
+In this game, multiple players can set wagers on the same hand.
+Backline betting is when a player bets on a hand but is not in a particular position on the table.
+Often, backline bettors stand behind a seated player but may also sit in another seat location.

 - Every player at the table deals in seven cards.

 - Players must divide their seven cards into two.
-Descriptively, two cards placed at the front, also known as the low hand (or “front hand”) and five cards placed at the back, also known as the high hand (or “backhand”).
+Descriptively, two cards are placed at the front, also known as the low hand (or “front hand”), and five cards are placed at the back, also known as the high hand (or “backhand”).

 - The high hand must be higher than the low.
 This arrangement means that if the dealer deals you a truly despicable hand, you cannot try and win the low hand by making it more robust at the expense of the high hand.